MichalZdanuk/MichalZdanuk/README.md

 <h1>Hi there 👋</h1>

+### ✨ Intro About Me

 🎓 I'm currently a Computer Science student at the Warsaw University of Technology (WUT), working towards my Master's degree in Software Engineering.
-With one year of commercial experience as a Junior .NET Developer, my academic and professional focus revolves around crafting innovative software solutions.
+With more than a year and a half of commercial experience as a .NET Developer, my academic and professional focus revolves around crafting innovative software solutions.
 I specialize in developing Web Applications, particularly APIs that serve as the backbone of modern digital solutions.

 💻 Experienced in backend development with a strong foundation in creating web applications and mastering the complexities of API development.
 Additionally, I possess knowledge of frontend development and have completed projects in this domain, showcasing a versatile skill set.
 Proficient in database design, establishing meaningful relationships between entities.